 The region of Cotes de Francs owes its name to the commune of Francs, which is the most important area of the appellation.
 The city of Francs took its name after the first King of the Franks victory over the Visigoths.

-The appellation of Cotes de Francs was created in 1967.
+The Cotes de Francs appellation was created in 1967.
 In 2009, Cotes de Francs agreed to become much part of the larger, new, Cotes de Bordeaux appellation.

 Located just east of St. Emilion and not far from Cotes de Castillon, or the St. Emilion Satellite Appellations, the Cotes de Francs appellation consists of just three communes, Francs, Tayac and Saint Cibard.

-The terroir of Cotes de Francs consists of clay and limestone soil, with a limestone plateau and vineyards with slopes and elevations, similar to what you can find in St. Emilion.
+The terroir of Cotes de Francs consists of clay and limestone soil, with a limestone plateau.
+It’s importsnt to note there are vineyards with slopes and elevations, similar to what you can find in St. Emilion.

 The region is mostly planted to Merlot.
 However, vines are also planted to the other major, red wine, Bordeaux varieties as well.
 Cabernet Sauvignon, Cabernet Franc, Malbec and Petit Verdot can also be found in the vineyards.

-Some growers in the Cotes de Francs appellation also plant grapes for the production of white, Bordeaux wine, most notably, Semillon, Muscadelle, Sauvignon Blanc and small plantings of Colombard.
-More than 95% of of all wine from the Cotes de Francs is devoted to the production of red Bordeaux wine.
+While a minor amount of white wine is produced here, more than 95% of of all wine from the Cotes de Francs is devoted to the production of red Bordeaux wine.

 There are a few notable chateau in the Cotes de Francs appellation that are owned by some of the most important families in the Right Bank of Bordeaux.
 The Thienpont family who own estates in Pomerol and St. Emilion own Chateau La Prade and Chateau Puygueraud.